RefoundLabs/refound-bos/README.md

-# NEAR Discovery (BOS) - 💧 GenaDrop
+# NEAR Discovery (BOS) - 💧 Refound 2.0

-This repo is the Blockchain Operating System version of GenaDrop only on NEAR
+This repo is the Blockchain Operating System version of Refound only on NEAR

 ## Setup & Development
 Initialize repo:
 ```
 yarn